wojciech-kulik/filenav.nvim/README.md

 - Navigate to file 5 using Telescope
 - The history will be: 1, 2, 3, 4, 2, 5

-If you call `:FilenavPrev` you will got back to file 2, then 4, etc.
+If you call `:FilenavPrev` you will go back to file 2, then 4, etc.

 ## Installation